Youth TakeoverYouth Takeover

 Get Involved

-Bay Area: Applications are now open for the 2024-25 school year Youth Takeover classroom program and KQED Youth Advisory Board.
+Bay Area: Applications for the 2025-26 school year Youth Takeover classroom program and KQED Youth Advisory Board will open in early June 2025.
+Subscribe to the KQED Education Newsletter to be notified.

 Nationwide teachers: Incorporate the Youth Takeover into your classroom through the KQED Youth Media Challenge